ad-str/ad-str/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Adam!
-I currently work full-time as a Research Assistant at the Wharton School, while also a part-time Master's student.
+I currently work full-time as a Research Assistant at the Wharton School, while also studying part-time as a Master's student.
 Ignited by the fascination with the technology I used for research, I decided to work towards a career in software engineering instead, and I couldn't be more excited!

 💻 Currently working on:
 - A Master's in Computer and Information Technology at the Unversity of Pennsylvania